Labelled well-quasi-order for permutation classes: Introduction

 \begin{proposition} The linear forests are precisely the inversion graphs of permutations in the class $\O_I=\Av(321, 2341,\allowbreak 3412, 4123)$. \end{proposition}

 \begin{proof} The inversion graphs $G_{321}$ and $G_{3412}$ are cycles, and the inversion graphs $G_{2341}$ and $G_{4123}$ are both isomorphic to the claw $K_{1,3}$.
-Thus if $G_\pi$ is a disjoint union of paths, $\pi$ must avoid $321$, $3412$, $2341$, and $4123$.
-In the other direction, Proposition~\ref{prop-acyclic-inversion-graphs} shows us that $G_\pi$ is acyclic if $\pi\in\Av(321,3412)$, and if $\pi$ further avoids $2341$ and $4123$ then $G_\pi$ cannot have a vertex of degree $3$ or greater, so $G_\pi$ is indeed a disjoint union of paths. \end{proof}
+Thus if $G_\pi$ is a disjoint union of paths,~$\pi$ must avoid $321$, $3412$, $2341$, and $4123$.
+In the other direction, Proposition~\ref{prop-acyclic-inversion-graphs} shows us that $G_\pi$ is acyclic if~$\pi\in\Av(321,3412)$, and if~$\pi$ further avoids $2341$ and $4123$, then $G_\pi$ cannot have a vertex of degree $3$ or greater, so $G_\pi$ is indeed a disjoint union of paths. \end{proof}

-We establish in Proposition~\ref{prop-OI-wqo} that the permutation class $\O_I$ is wqo.
-It follows via Proposition~\ref{prop-wqo-perms-graphs} (a) that the (graph) class of linear forests is wqo, although there are a multitude of ways to see this latter fact.
+We establish in Proposition~\ref{prop-OI-wqo} that the permutation class~$\O_I$ is wqo.
+It follows from part (a) of Proposition~\ref{prop-wqo-perms-graphs} that the graph class of linear forests is wqo, although there are a multitude of ways to see this latter fact.

-At this point we know that all paths are inversion graphs while cycles of length five or more are not.
-It follows that the minimal forbidden induced subgraph characterisation of the class of inversion graphs contains $\{C_k\st k\ge 5\}$ and thus is infinite.
+At this point we know that paths are inversion graphs, while cycles of length five or more are not.
+It follows that the minimal forbidden induced subgraph characterisation of the class of inversion graphs contains $\{C_k : k\ge 5\}$ and thus is infinite.
 We remark that the entire infinite minimal forbidden induced subgraph characterisation of the class of inversion graphs was found in the seminal work of Gallai~\cite{gallai:transitiv-orien:}.